laravelteacher/reCaptchV3-2/README.md

                     How to make a reCaptch V3 in Laravel App with validate

-step 1 - if we wanna this project in Register, we need a make new RegisterController so writeh in Terminal
+step 1 - if we want this project in Register, we need a make new RegisterController so writeh in Terminal

   php artisan make:controller registerController